ragnarroshan/UiPath-Read-and-Extract-Text-from-PDF/Readme.md

 ## Equipment Required:

-UiPath Studio – A tool for automating tasks and workflows.<br>
+UiPath Studio – a tool for automating tasks and workflows.<br>
 PDF File – The file from which the text will be extracted.<br>
 Text File – The file where the extracted text will be saved.<br>
 Computer with the following configuration:<br>